Last updated on January 28, 2025

 Ticking Mime Bomb | Illustration by Greg Bobrowski

 I know that a lot of players don’t like Un-sets, and I’m on the fence.
-It’s really fun and silly, but it gets a lot of hate from players that don’t want these cards to be legal.
-Unfortunately, I’m not getting the chance to play with these new cards at the Unfinity prerelease, but for those who are going I hope you’ll get sweet synergies between art stickers and art sticker lords, or just have enough fun that it’s worth it.
+It’s really fun and silly, but Unfinity got a lot of hate from players that didn't want these cards to be tournament-legal.
+Hopefully those of you who got to play some Limited Magic with the set saw some sweet synergies between art stickers and art sticker lords, or just had enough fun that it was worth it.

 What do you think about tickets and stickers?
 Yar or nay?
 Let me know in the comments below or in the Draftsim Discord.